ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-standard.md

 | 0-25000 | 1 | 1 | 0 |
 | 25001-50000 | 0 | 0 | 1 |

+#### Issues equality encoding as range

-The main issue with encoding as a range of values is the specifics are lost.
+The fundamental issue with this approach is the specific values are lost.

-## Encoding integer values with bit-slice bitmaps
+## Solution: bit-slice bitmaps

-FeatureBase uses bit-slice bitmaps to overcome equality encoding issues.
+To avoid the issues with equality encoding, FeatureBase encodes integer values as bit-slice bitmaps.

 * [Learn about bit-slice bitmaps](/docs/concepts/concept-bitmaps-bit-slice)